ascr-ecx/etk/README.md

 2) Method of Adjustment - cycles through a "carousel" of images
 3) Round Robin Comparison - compares all images pairwise; includes option for a set of validation images
 4) Compare 2 Arrays - compares images in two lists; can be used in a 2AFC type of experiment or to hardcode a subset of a round robin set of comparison.
+5) Click Counting - counts the number of clicks on an image.
+Can be used for counting types of studies.

 Please see the EvaluationToolKitREADME for more details on using the ETK.
 The ETK-Checklist.docx file provides a useful checklist of steps needed to implement an ETK module.